 - Explain your Feelings – Be vulnerable and honest here.
 How did the sensory data you collect impact on how you feel?
 We see Paul doing this in 1 Cor.
 2:4 when he says, “For I wrote to you out of much affliction and anguish of heart and with many tears, not to cause you pain but to let you know the abundant love that I have for you.”

 - Share your Wants – Explain your desire for healing and reconciliation and why it is important to you.
 Reaffirm your desire for a restored relationship.
 Build the person up (rather than tearing down).
 We see Paul doing this…

 - v.
 8 – “I beg you to reaffirm your love for him.”

 - v.
 9 – “I wrote that I might test you and know whether you are obedient in everything.”

 - v.
-10 – “Indeed what I have forgiven…has been for your sake in the presence of Christ, so that we would not be outwitted by Satan.”
+10 – “Indeed what I have forgiven…has been for your sake in the presence of Christ so that we would not be outwitted by Satan.”

 - Address Points of Action – How do you want to see the issue resolved?
 What steps can be taken to make amends?
-In the case of Paul, we don’t really know what offence occurred, but we do know that a specific person had attacked Paul personally, resulting in the entire church community being impacted.
+In the case of Paul, we don’t know what offense occurred, but we do know that a specific person had attacked Paul personally, resulting in the entire church community being impacted.
 Ultimately, Paul is calling for a restoration of this outcast church member…and calling on the saints to forgive.

 Man, this is a tall order.
-When we are wronged and in a place of deep hurt, it takes a supernatural work within us that only is accomplished by the Holy Spirit.
+When we are wronged and in a place of deep hurt, it takes supernatural work within us that only is accomplished by the Holy Spirit.
 But on the contrary, when we don’t forgive–bitterness, anger, malice, and envy take root.
 Let’s not allow the Enemy to win.
 Instead, let’s be people who are eager to forgive as Christ has forgiven us.

 Is unforgiveness eating you up alive?
 Is there someone you need to forgive?
 Take the necessary steps to extend forgiveness.